M-3 (Michigan highway): Route description

 The southern end of M-3 is at an intersection between Broadway and Randolph streets and Gratiot Avenue in downtown Detroit; the highway runs northeasterly from this intersection along Gratiot Avenue, one of Detroit's five major thoroughfares.
 This street is a boulevard setup with four lanes divided with a median or center turn lane.
-Gratiot Avenue runs northeasterly through downtown, past Ford Field and the Eastern Market Historic District.
+Gratiot Avenue runs northeasterly through downtown, past Ford Field.
 Near the stadium, the street passes over I-375 (Chrysler Freeway) without any direct connections.
 On the east side of the freeway, M-3 runs past the Historic Trinity Lutheran and St. John's-St. Luke's Evangelical churches before intersecting the end of the Fisher Freeway, which at this location is an unnumbered connector to I-75 and I-375.
 Gratiot continues past the freeway on the city's east side, bordering residential neighborhoods along the way.
 Through this area, it had a continuous center turn lane, losing the grassy median it had in places downtown.
 The highway intersects Grand Boulevard near Dueweke Park, and at Van Dyke Avenue, it intersects the southern end of M-53.
 Gratiot Avenue crosses I-94 at the latter's exit 219 near the Coleman A. Young International Airport and an adjacent industrial area.